michaelthomasletts/pepy-stats/README.md

 ## Installation

-You may also install `pepy-stats` yourself using the following command if you prefer to host statistics yourself:
+You may also install `pepy-stats` yourself using the following command if you prefer to host statistics yourself!

+Here's how to install it from `git` directly:

 ```bash
 pip install "git+https://github.com/michaelthomasletts/pepy-stats.git"
 ```

+If you're wondering why this project isn't indexed on PyPi, that's because the name of this package is too similar to other projects already on PyPi! 😬 Sorry -- you will need to install it from `git` instead!

 ## Usage